JMladen/BLOOMBOARD/README.md

 ### Users

-Anybody with an internet connection can use the app to browse and buy plants as a guest.
+Anybody can use the app to browse and buy plants as a guest.

+- Plant Lovers:
+  - looking for new and special plant baby
+  - looking for gift ideas
+  - that want to see want new and eventful in the plant market

 ### Features